The Review procedures for granting continuation in the Ph.D. program are as follows:

 The Third Quarter Review

-Before the end of the third quarter, each student is evaluated by the faculty, both in the department and in other departments, with whom he or she has taken classes.
-This first review is based on academic performance and other evidence of professional promise, and it is meant to be advisory in nature.
-After being provided with a departmental evaluation letter, the student discusses with the Director of Graduate Studies any suggestions formulated by the faculty.
+Students are evaluated by the faculty before the end of the third quarter.
+The DGS will also solicit input from faculty in other departments with whom our students have taken courses.
+This first review evaluates academic performance and other evidence of professional promise, and it is meant to be advisory in nature.
+After being provided with a departmental evaluation letter, the student has the opportunity to meet with the DGS to discuss the content of the letter.

 The Sixth Quarter Review

-The second review is conducted in the student’s sixth quarter of studies by a departmental review committee, which is appointed each year by the Chair and consists of four departmental faculty members, including the DGS ex officio.
-The review is based on four components: (1) Three term paper, (2) One expanded term paper, (3) A self-statement, and (4) An oral review.
+The second review is conducted during the student’s sixth quarter of study by a departmental review committee.
+This committee is appointed each year by the Chair and consists of three to four departmental faculty members, including the DGS ex officio, and endeavors to reflect as broadly as possible the department’s faculty expertize.
+The review is based on two components:

-- An expanded version of one of the term papers submitted under category I. The student must select this paper by, at the latest, the end of the fifth quarter, and write an expanded version in consultation with a departmental faculty member of his/her choice, usually (though not necessarily) the person for whose course the paper was written.
-A two-unit individual preparation course (FR-597) will normally be taken with the faculty member supervising the rewriting.
-The paper must be written in French, be 20-25 pages in length, include additional research, and be approved for submission by the consulting faculty member.
+1. An expanded term paper.
+The student must select this paper by the end of the fifth quarter and write an expanded version in consultation with a departmental faculty member of her/his choice.
+The student should enroll for this purpose in a two-unit individual preparation course (FR597), usually (though not necessarily) with the faculty member for whose course the paper was initially written.
+The paper must be 20-25 pages in length, written in French, include additional research, and be approved for submission by the consulting faculty member.
+This must be submitted to the DGS by week 8 of the Spring quarter.